bravoalpha79/MothRadar/README.md

 On Microsoft Edge, no new issue was observed.
 The three aforementioned forms rendered without issues.

-On Google Chrome emulated device mode, the following issue was observed:
+On Google Chrome emulated device mode, the following issues were observed:
+***
 **Issue #3: The footer bar is displayed as a strip, not touching the bottom of the screen, and the footer text is stretching outside of it.**

-_Analysis: Due to the narrow(er) screen width, the footer text is split into two lines.
-Since the current footer CSS height (4vh) is insufficient to cover two lines, the text cannot be contained in the footer._
+_Analysis: Due to the narrow(er) screen width, the footer text splits into two lines.
+Since the current footer CSS height (4vh) is insufficient to cover two lines, the resulting text cannot be contained in the footer._

-_Solution: in style CSS, change the footer property to `min-height:4vh`, which will keep its current height on large screens but enable it to stretch if necessary on smaller ones._
+_Solution: in style.css, change the footer property to `min-height:4vh`, which will keep its current height on large screens but enable it to stretch if necessary on smaller ones._

 _Validation: Revalidate CSS code of style.css.
 Perform collectstatic and push the code to Heroku.
 Re-check display of footer on test screen and on desktop screen._

+Outcome: CSS code revelidated OK.
+Collectstatic performed and code redeployed to Heroku.
+Display unchanged on desktop, issue no longer present on test screen.
+Issue resolved.

+**Conclusion: Issue #3 is fixed and can be closed.**
+***
+**Issue #4: In ticket list view, the search button is pushed to the second line, not aligned with the search box.**

+_Analysis: the search box width on small screens was set to Bootstrap_ `col-9 col-lg-8`, _which, together with margin settings, caused the button to wrap onto a second line on small screens._

+_Solution: in ticket__ _list.html, modify the search box width to_ `col-8 col-md-9 col-lg-8` _to remove the issue on small screens and keep the good display on medium and large+ screens._

+_Validation: Revalidate HTML code of ticket__ _list.html.
+Re-check display of search box and buttons on test screen and on medium and desktop screens._

 ## Technologies Used